statycc/loop-fission/utilities/rose-check/readme.md

 to parallelize them.

 Note that loop and parallelization transformations are applied to the entire file[^1].
-To reverse the transformations applied to the templating code around benchmark kernel (the specific region of interest), as the last step we extract the transformed kernel and substitute it back in the original benchmark template.
+To reverse the transformations applied to the templating code around benchmark kernel (the specific region of interest).

-[`rose.sh`](../../rose.sh) (or you can call `make rose`) performs these steps---transformation, parallelization and template restore--- automatically, with best effort.
-If it reports errors, you will need to check the output manually.
+As the last step we need to extract the kernel transformed by ROSE, and substitute it back in the original benchmark template.

 The rest of this guide details the ROSE compiler operations.
 It includes examples to help verify the expected behavior in each step.